MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-provision-platform.md

 - Set up the subnet configurations for the data landing zone
 - Set up Azure Active Directory

 The runbooks use Git functions from the [`GitAutomation`](https://github.com/webmd-health-services/GitAutomation) PowerShell module for working with Git repositories.
 By installing this module inside an Azure Automation account, users can do create, clone, query, push, pull, and commit operations in Git repositories.
-The following image shows the GitAutomation module installed inside an automation account:
+The following image shows the GitAutomation module installed inside an Automation account:

 :::image type="content" source="./images/git-automation.png" alt-text="Diagram of GitAutomation Module for working with Git repositories." lightbox="./images/git-automation.png":::

 Use the `Copy-GitRepository` function from the GitAutomation module to clone the main Git repository from the URL specified by `URL` to the data platform Git path specified by `DestinationPath`.

 This approach to data landing zone deployment is flexible, while ensuring that actions are compliant with organizational requirements.
-Life cycle management is possible through the ability to apply new features or optimizations from the original templates.
+Lifecycle management is possible through the ability to apply new features or optimizations from the original templates.

 ## Data integration and data product deployment process